Our products

 Initial salting 0-24h Surface dehydration

-Saline penetration 1-7 days Osmotic balance
+Saline penetration 1-7 days Osmotic equilibrium

 Maturation 2-4 weeks Aromatic development